Hopkins Specialty Appointment Line FAQs

 Monday through Friday, 8 a.m. to 5 p.m.

-This number is to assist all EHP members in scheduling new specialty appointments with Johns Hopkins specialists.
+This number is to assist all EHP members in scheduling initial specialty appointments with Johns Hopkins specialists.

 A nurse will answer calls for urgent appointments that need to be scheduled within 48 hours.
 All other calls will be directed to a designated group in Access Services.

-No, this number is for new specialty appointments with Hopkins specialists.
+No, this number is for initial specialty appointments with Hopkins specialists.

 Whenever possible, the representative will get you an appointment with the physician of your choice.
 However, due to volume and/or availability, they may need to schedule your appointment with a nurse practitioner or physician assistant in the practice in order to get you in within a reasonable time frame.